-Here at Alianza we have been working with Cable MSOs looking to have their VoIP services managed in the cloud.
-Throughout our company’s history we have worked with numerous service providers that use different broadband access networks (DSL, WiMAX, LTE, etc.) and they invariably ask: “How can we assure quality of service with voice hosted outside our network?”
+Here at Alianza, we have been working with Cable MSOs looking to have their VoIP services managed in the cloud.
+Throughout our company’s history, we have worked with numerous service providers that use different broadband access networks (DSL, WiMAX, LTE, etc.) and they invariably ask: “How can we assure quality of service with voice hosted outside our network?”

 The interesting thing is that QoS issues generally occur at a bottleneck point or “choke point.”
 This slower part of the network requires QoS mitigation measures.
-For most practical purposes, the choke point exists between the end-user’s network and the service provider core (i.e., the last mile).
+For most practical purposes, the choke point exists between the end user’s network and the service provider core (i.e., the last mile).

 In order to mitigate the problem and provide a quality service to the end-user, Alianza works with our service provider customers to ensure that QoS mechanisms are put in place over the last mile.
 For different types of service providers, this means different things.
 For older wireless networks, it may be a simple network range that is given higher priority.
 For WiMAX, service flows are the name of the game.
 In the cable space, it depends on the version of the PacketCable spec we are talking about.
-In this blog post I’ll discuss what QoS measures are available for cable operators and some the benefits and drawbacks of each.
+In this blog post, I’ll discuss what QoS measures are available for cable operators and some of the benefits and drawbacks of each.

 The options for QoS are legion.
 I could spend a number of blog posts talking about them.
 However, after Alianza dug into the cable QoS options, we narrowed down the list to five possible solutions in two categories (and a few variants per category).
 All of these approaches are standard-based and we can work with any of these environments.
 The two categories are: